kuromifan47/kittenwaves-translations/README.md

 ## What will I get in return?
 - Complete or nearly complete translations will earn you:
-  - A free KittenWaves license key
+  - ~~A free KittenWaves license key~~ People wanted to abuse it, sorry
   - A Translator role in the [Discord Server](https://discord.gg/PKbutPa4wQ)

 ## Notes